UTrace: Poisoning Forensics for Private Collaborative Learning: Experimental Results

 \subsection{Secure \sysname}

-We now evaluate the performance of \sysname in MPC.
-Our implementation is based on MP-SPDZ~\cite{keller2020mp}, a popular framework for MPC computation that supports a variety of protocols.
-We also compare \sysname\ with Camel~\cite{lycklama_cryptographic_2022}, the only existing poisoning traceback tool in MPC.
+We evaluate the performance of \sysname in MPC.
+Our implementation is based on MP-SPDZ~\cite{keller2020mp}, a popular framework for MPC that supports a variety of protocols.
+We compare \sysgradient and \syscamel with a kNN-based baseline.

 \myparagraph{Experimental Setup} We run \sysname on AWS \texttt{c5.9xlarge} machines running Ubuntu 20.04, each equipped with 36 vCPUs of an Intel Xeon 3.6~Ghz processor and 72~GB of RAM.
 The machines are connected over a local area network (LAN) through a 12~Gbps network interface with an average round-trip time (RTT) of $0.5$~ms. We additionally perform our experiments in a simulated wide area network (WAN) setting using the \texttt{tc} utility to introduce an RTT of $80$~ms and limit the bandwidth to $2$~Gbps.
 We report the total wall clock time and the communication cost based on the data sent by each party, which includes the time and bandwidth required for setting up any cryptographic material for the MPC protocol, such as correlated randomness.
-As both our algorithm and Camel contain parts that can be reused across computations, we split the cost into preprocessing and online phases.
+We split the cost into preprocessing and online phases, corresponding to the protocols in~\Cref{sec:framework}.

-\myparagraph{Preprocessing} We first compare the preprocessing performance of \sysname with Camel. \sysname's preprocessing entails computing and compressing the gradients of the training dataset $D$ for all model checkpoints in $\cT$, resulting in $O(\abs{D} \cdot \abs{\cT})$ gradient computations.
-Camel approximately unlearns $m$ leave-one-out models, taking $O(\abs{D} \cdot m \cdot e)$ forward and backward passes for $e$ unlearning epochs.
-In addition, because \sysname only requires the gradient of the final layers in the model, the gradient computation obviates the need for a full backward pass, unlike Camel's training procedure.

-The wall-clock time and bandwidth results shown in~\Cref{fig:eval:mpc:preprocessing} highlight this improvement.
-Roughly speaking, for Camel, the additional $m \cdot e$ training epochs is similar to performing a full training run, taking 696 hours and 2734 hours for semi-honest and malicious protocols, respectively, for CIFAR-10 in the LAN setting. \sysname's overhead shows an $2-3.5$x reduction over Camel's, taking only 374 hours and 1372 hours for semi-honest and malicious protocols, respectively.
-In conclusion, the cost of the traceback procedure is only a fraction of the MPC training cost.